liqprotocol/port-LIQ/README.md

 export CHECK_INTERVAL="5000.0"
 ```

-`CHECK_INTERVAL` is the amount of milliseconds to wait between querying user's loan
+`CHECK_INTERVAL` is the amount of milliseconds to wait between querying users' loans

 ### Run with yarn